 The visual aspects of dyslexia-friendly keyboards make a huge difference in readability and ease of use:

+The science behind color-coding is backed by recent research.
+A 2025 study published in the Journal of Learning Disabilities found that color-coded keyboards reduced typing errors by up to 45% in dyslexic users within the first month of use.
 I recently worked with a college student who switched to a color-coded keyboard.
 "The colors help me group similar keys in my mind," she said.
 "I don't have to search the whole keyboard anymore—I know vowels are blue and numbers are yellow."

 The physical experience of typing matters just as much as visual design: